Sunday, September 17, 2023

 Critical Success: As success, but the operator increases their Unnatural skill by +1% as they gain a better understanding of the device's inner workings.2

 Failure: The operator mishandles the device and takes 1D6 damage as they subject themselves to gravitational shearing forces.
-If the operator fumbled with Physics (or a special training), they're flung 1 meter in a random direction for every point of damage they took.
+If the operator failed with Physics (or a special training), they're flung 1 meter in a random direction for every point of damage they took.
 Either way, the operator may need to roll CON or be stunned by vertigo.

 Agents can Study the Unnatural in their Home scene to gain special training with the Gravity Cone.
 This costs 0/1D6 SAN from unnatural, but Agents without Physics automatically fail the SAN test.
 The special training lets them use DEX or INT to attack instead of Science (Physics).
 NPCs with 0 SAN automatically gain this special training if they don't have a good Physics score.